 Do not overfill the engine with oil.
 Overfilling the engine can cause oil leaks and/or oil contamination of the air filter element.
-Always make sure the oil level is above the "L" mark but not higher than the "F" mark.
+Always make sure the oil level is above the lower mark but not higher than the upper mark.

-Engine Oil and Oil Filter Change
+Engine Oil and Oil Filter Cleaning